Should a New Pesticide Residue Limit Be Set for Quizalofop-ethyl?

 How to Participate

-- Submit your comments to the Pest Management Regulatory Agency Publications Section.
+- Submit your written comments to the Pest Management Regulatory Agency Publications Section.
 Include the title "PMRL2025-24" in your submission.